jianhtest/FindEmailAddress/readme.txt

 	 type javac FindEmailAddress.java

-The application will print out the urls it cannot reach.
+The application will print out the urls it visited.
-To see the urls the application visited, please go to the function printout() and uncomment the last five line code
+And it will print out the email address it found.

 This is a application need to be improved by multi-thread.
 Due to the time limit we did not Implement that way.